Clinical Negligence – Case Studies

 Eleanor’s Claim for Negligent Medical Treatment during Childbirth

 Eleanor suffered injuries as a result of negligent medical treatment during labour.
 She instructed Emma Zukowska to pursue a claim for compensation.
 The Defendant Trust carried out their own serious untoward incident investigation into the treatment they provided.
 The investigation showed that Eleanor’s care was not in accordance with their own guidelines.
 We recovered compensation […]

 A TV show revealed how developments in science can truly change the life of individuals.

 Cerebral Palsy claims are always difficult to prove, with no guarantee of success at trial.
 So Charlotte’s family decided they could not risk losing everything when they received an offer.
 Our specialist Clinical Negligence solicitors gave them advice and her family agreed to settle the claim at 90% of the full value.

 Better Care for Mental Health Patients Demanded After The Tragic Death of Carol Vaughan

 Julie Hardy has fought hard for justice for Carol’s family.
 The widely reported verdict of Mairin Casey has vindicated the family whose dignity at the Inquest was recognised by the Coroner.

 Court Approves Award for Cerebral Palsy in Excess of £10 Million

 Gemma was diagnosed with cerebral palsy following negligent treatment during her delivery.
 The NHS Trust admitted liability before Court proceedings being issued.

-Compensation to be Paid for Delay in Diagnosis of Meningitis
+Compensation for Delay in Diagnosis of Meningitis

 Bereaved Family Recover Compensation